 5. How much will this process cost including financial exposure and total fees

 I interviewed 3 or 4 lawyers and gave up after it became evident they had no meaningful experience.
 Ultimately, we decided to handle the case on behalf of the company and resolved the case with no penalty.
 Realizing that there were very few lawyers with relevant experience, I began speaking and writing about BSA audit cases.
-Eleven years later I have handled over 230 BSA audit cases.
+Sixteen years later we have handled over 500 BSA audit cases.

 Now I am on the other side of the discussion speaking to as many as 20 BSA audit targets every month.
 Here is what I want to know from a prospective client: